Increasing the stability of a superfluid in a rotating necklace potential: Clean necklace

 Figures~\ref{Fig2}(a) and~\ref{Fig2}(b) show the density profiles of the ground and excited states obtained for $n = 1$ and $n = 4$, respectively, as a function of $\omega$.
 In both cases, the density reaches its minimum at the center of the barrier, where the external potential (indicated by gray shaded areas) suppresses the condensate density.
 The numerical ground-state solution (circles) is in excellent agreement with the analytical expression given by Eqs.~(\ref{solutionsins}) and~(\ref{solutionsout}) (black solid line).
 Inside the barrier, the excited state (pink line) attains a lower density than the ground state, reflecting a larger kinetic energy.
 As $\omega$ approaches a critical value $\omega_{c}$, the two solutions merge.
 For $\omega>\omega_c$ no convergent numerical solution of the GPE is found.
 As confirmed below, by studying the evolution of the system following a small quench of $\omega$, the critical value $\omega_{c}$ marks the onset of a dynamical instability, signaled by the spontaneous emission of solitons in the 1D system.
+We emphasize here that the notion of critical frequency $\omega_c$ is different from that of critical current $J_c$ studied for a superfluid in a necklace potential in Ref.~\cite{PezzeNATCOMM2024}.
+The former is associated with a dynamical instability, while the latter is the largest value of the current reached in the system.
+While in the weak barrier regime ($V_0/\mu \lesssim 1$), the maximum current is reached at $\omega=\omega_c$, in the deep Josephson regime ($V_0/\mu\gg1$), the current decreases before the system reaches the instability (here, $\sigma/\xi_b\approx 1$).
+Further details are provided in Appendix~\ref{CurrApp}. \\ To further characterize the stability phenomenon, Fig.~\ref{Fig2}(c) displays the mean-field energy